 Primm Valley Golf Club (Lakes) • Nipton, CA • 11/9/13

 It was a little weird driving down to the state line and then coming back to Vegas on Saturday night, but this course was well worth the journey.
 It’s one I’ve been wanting to play for a long, long time.
-And even though it’s associated more with Nevada, Primm Valley is technically located in Southern California (San Bernardino County), so both courses are high on my personal checklist.
+And even though it’s associated more with Nevada, Primm Valley is technically located on the California side of the border, so both courses here are high on my personal SoCal checklist.

 This day, we played the Lakes, which is generally regarded as the flagship course at Primm Valley.
 We got a nice group rate of $40 a player and it was worth every penny.
 The other course is named Desert and I’ll definitely get back to play it eventually.